Skip to main content

 Memory Service

 The Memory Service provides multi-agent memory management for CRAFT.
 It gives agents the ability to remember information across conversations, accumulate domain knowledge, and personalize responses based on prior interactions.
-Memory endpoints are available through the Platform Utils API (/v2/api) and are backed by the em-memory-service storage engine.
+Memory is built into the Utils service (em-runtime-utils).
+No separate service is required — the same Utils API that handles schedules, metadata, and catalog tags also manages Context Packs and Memories.

 Key Concepts